 b) Add To Cart: check your dashboard for the same

-You can send the above code to your developer to integrate on your website.
+You can send the above code to your developer to integrate it on your website.